Skip to main content

 • 2 minutes to read

-The aggregate storage component was implemented to overcome limitations of a single scheduler storage.
-The scheduling information can now be stored in multiple storages simultaneously.
+The aggregate storage component was implemented to store event information in multiple data storage components simultaneously.

 Benefits of the aggregate storage: